 I personally hold numerous accounts in Microsoft Outlook (IMAP, POP, as well as Microsoft Exchange), Every account inbox and other folders including subfolders refreshes every time you refresh Outlook or Hit F5, it’s natural.

 But the only problem is it will take time to update all the folders, and Outlook will run very slowly.

-In this article, you will learn the step-by-step methods to Temporally Deactivate Email Accounts in Outlook.
+In this article, you will learn the step-by-step methods of ‘How to disable Outlook account‘.

 How to Disable Email Account in Outlook?